mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Data can be collected by a tool or manually, providing a file
 * The tool uses a non-intrusive, agentless collector to gather data
-* automatically collects and inventories **your on-premises resources**, including servers, virtual machines, databases, and more.
+* automatically collects and inventories **your on-premises resources**, including
+  * servers
+  * virtual machines
+  * databases, and more.
 * It collects data also on usage, not only static data
 * Can be installed for
   * bare metal